Connect with us

 Myth 1: Cardio Is the Best Way to Lose Weight

-Strength training plays a major role because it helps build muscle mass.
+Strength training plays a vital role because it helps build muscle mass.
 Muscle tissue burns more calories at rest than fat tissue, which means your body continues to burn energy even when you’re not exercising.

 Myth 2: “No Pain, No Gain”